FamilySearch/familysearch-javascript-sdk/README.md

 The SDK is available as a versioned javascript file, following the [semantic versioning](http://semver.org/) guidelines.

-If you want to run the SDK on your own server, copy the familysearch-javascript-sdk file to your project folder and run one of the following commands from that folder on your server console:
+If you want to run the SDK on your own server, copy the familysearch-javascript-sdk file to your project folder using [jsDelivr](http://www.jsdelivr.com/#!familysearch-javascript-sdk) and run one of the following commands from that folder on your server console:

 * For a Bower server:
   ```